 When the roux is brown, add the vegetables followed by the tomato paste, beef broth and water.
 Raise the heat and bring the pot to a boil, then reduce the heat.
 While the vegetables simmer, add the bay leaves and stir in the basil, thyme, chili powder, cayenne pepper, black pepper and salt.
 Clean and chop the shallots into a quarter-inch dice and finely chop the parsley.

-Peel and devein the shrimp if necessary, or thaw frozen shrimp and remove the tails.
+Peel and devein the shrimp if necessary, or thaw frozen cooked shrimp and remove the tails.

 After the vegetables have simmered about forty-five minutes, add the shallots and parsley.
 Simmer for another ten minutes, then add the shrimp and bring the pot back to a simmer.
 If you are using raw shrimp, allow the pot to simmer about seven or eight minutes, then turn off the heat.
 With precooked shrimp, turn the heat off as soon as the pot begins to simmer.